KDE/documentation-docs-kdenlive-org/titles_and_graphics/titles/title_shapes.rst

 .. rubric:: Rounded Corners on Rectangles

-Select a rectangle, move the mouse towards the top left corner and the mouse icon changes to a pointing finger.
+Select a rectangle, move the mouse towards the top left corner, and the mouse icon changes to a pointing finger.
 Now you can pull in the corner creating a rounded corner.

 .. figure:: /images/titles_and_graphics/title-rounded_corners-2608.webp
    :width: 450px